Kn0wledqe/rbx-classify/README.md

 #### Current Limitations and Important Notes:
 - To increase stability and reduce processing times for `::inherit(class)` calls, Classify will only allow the inheritance of other Classify-wrapped classes.
-- Classify currently overwrites inherited metatable with the child metatable data.
+- Classify currently overwrites inherited metatable with the inheritor's metatable data.
 This is a Luau limitation and cannot be overcome in the current version.
-- If a property is inherited that already exists in the child class, Classify will skip the importation of said property and output a warning.
+- If a property is inherited that already exists in the inheritor, Classify will skip the importation of said property and output a warning.
-- If the inherited class contains a `::__cleaning(...)` callback, it will be ran *before* the child class's callback (if assigned).
+- If the inherited class contains a `::__cleaning(...)` callback, it will be ran *before* the inheritor's callback (if assigned).
-- Inheritance should be performed in the child class's `.new()` constructor function to ensure the inherited data is available to code that uses your class at run time.
+- Inheritance should be performed in the inheritor's `.new()` constructor function to ensure the inherited data is available to code that uses your class at run time.
 - Any code that runs in the inherited class's `.new()` constructor ***will not run***, as `.new()` is overwritten by the inheritor.

 Here is a very simple example of an example class ("ChildClass") inheriting another example class ("SuperClass")